LINWEN607/congregate/customer/customer-migration-change-management.md

   - Some additional post-migration clean up might need to happen before the project is back to a completely clean state
   - Personal access tokens (PAT) will need to be recreated post-migration and anything that uses a PAT will need to be updated to use the new PAT
 - Activities for project owners and maintainers to do in preparation for the migration:
-  - Familiarize yourself with the migration features (([Bitbucket](customer/bitbucket-migration-features-matrix.md), [GitHub](customer/github-migration-features-matrix.md), [GitLab](customer/gitlab-migration-features-matrix.md))) - it will be important to have a plan to manually recreate/resolve any features that are not migrated from the source to the destination instance
+  - Familiarize yourself with the migration features (([Bitbucket](customer/bitbucket-migration-features-matrix.md), [GitHub](customer/github-migration-features-matrix.md), [GitLab](customer/gitlab-migration-features-matrix.md))), [Azure DevOps](customer/ado-migration-features-matrix.md) - it will be important to have a plan to manually recreate/resolve any features that are not migrated from the source to the destination instance
   - Review the post-migration checklist below and do any analysis of what will need to be updated for each specific project post-migration

 ## Post-migration checklist for project owners and maintainers